MidnightDreamerX17/skill20/Skills/SkillDetails/Avenging.md

 The Avenging skill requires its users to be Chaotic.

-Aura of Clear Mindedness: The character can use Avenging skill as a replacement for any saving throw against mind-affecting magic, both for themself and for all allies.
+**Aura of Clear Mindedness:** The character can use Avenging skill as a replacement for any saving throw against mind-affecting magic, both for themself and for all allies.
+The one making the saving throw chooses which is more favorable at the time of the check.

-Chaos Wave: The character declares usage of this ability after attack accuracy is rolled, but before damage has been rolled.
+**Chaos Wave:** The character declares usage of this ability after attack accuracy is rolled, but before damage has been rolled.
 The character loses a number of hit points equal to their experience level.
-Double this number is added to the weapon's damage.
+Double this number is added to the attack's damage.

 - Avenging Level 5: The multiplier is changed to 3x the hit points lost.
 - Avenging Level 10: Chaos Wave also causes stunning, confusion, and fear.
 A Wisdom save negates.